clayh53/tufte-jekyll/README.md

 I also will probably be adding a very basic Rakefile to do things like create posts, and so forth.
 But not right now.

+This is not a professional shiny works-out-of-the-box theme.
+But bang on it a little and I am sure you can make it work for you.